GitHub 3.6K

 • SERP API limitations: Current SERP APIs (Google, Bing, DuckDuckGo) are optimized for humans, not AI.
 They curate top 10 results rather than providing breadth/diversity

-• Caching strategy: Consider maintaining a cached web index for performance, using SERP APIs only for search algorithms
+• Caching strategy: For performance, consider maintaining a cached web index for quick retrieval, using SERP APIs primarily for URL discovery and then pulling content directly

 • Operator support: Some SERP APIs have deprecated advanced operators, limiting refinement capabilities